tommynguyenn53/tommynguyenn53/README.md

 #### Computer Scientist
 ![Computer Scientist](https://mrwallpaper.com/images/hd/programming-a-laptop-wuze1bxup48cr0bs.jpg)

 I'm Tommy from Sydney, Australia, and I am currently studying Bachelor of Computing at the University of Sydney.
-Over the past two years, I have developed a passion for programming.
+Over the past three years, I have developed a passion for programming.
 Through learning to code, I have gained a deeper understanding of the importance of programmers and how we positively impact the broader community.
 I am proud to be a part of this community and hope to further develop my skills to be more involved in the wonderful world that programming offers.

 Skills: Python / C / HTML / CSS / JavaScript / Webflow / Wordpress / Java / SQL